xtdb/xtdb/crux-docker/README.md

 some default Crux node / Crux HTTP Server options defined within the file **crux.edn**, and the dependencies within **deps.edn** to start a HTTP node running on **localhost:3000**.

+### Starting an NRepl/PRepl Server

+Optionally, you can start an NRepl/PRepl server on **localhost:7888** alongside your HTTP node by adding either "--nrepl" or "--prepl" within **docker-compose.dev.yml** under `command:`.

 ## Customizing the node

 To customize the node, you can change the configuration options under **crux.edn** and add any further required dependecies